 Women who have either had children and breastfed or lost vast amounts of weight, often experience the deflated feeling of losing the youthful fullness and volume of their breasts.
 If this is the case for you, then you would benefit from a breast lift.
 As the years pass, your nipple seems to point further down and you find that even the best “pushup” bra doesn’t seem to prevent the sagging.

-As a female, she understands your needs on a personal level and am with you from your first consultation until after your breast lift has been performed.
-Dr Wilkinson tries to understand every patient’s unique needs, and always ensures you know what to expect.
+As a female, Dr Nerina Wilkinson understands your needs on a personal level and is with you from your first consultation until after your breast lift has been performed.
+Dr Wilkinson tries to understand every patient’s unique needs, and always ensures you are fully educated about the procedure and knows what to expect.

 Who Would Benefit From A Breast Lift?

-As a female, Dr Nerina Wilkinson understands your needs on a personal level and am with you from your first consultation until after your breast lift has been performed.
-She tries to understand every patient’s unique needs, and always ensures you know what to expect.
+As a female, Dr Nerina Wilkinson understands your needs on a personal level and is with you from your first consultation until after your breast lift has been performed.

 During your consultation process, Dr Nerina Wilkinson will select the correct mastopexy procedure for you to achieve optimal results.
 In most cases, she uses the “short scar” technique or the so-called “lollipop lift” to achieve the optimal lift with the least visible scarring.
 Ordinarily, you can expect to have around 2 consultations before undergoing your procedure.
 This is to ensure that you are both on the same page in terms of your needs and expectations.